Unleash/unleash/docs/activation-strategies.md

 ## gradualRolloutUserId

-The `gradualRolloutUserId` strategy gradually activates a feature toggle for logged in users.
+The `gradualRolloutUserId` strategy gradually activates a feature toggle for logged-in users.
 Stickiness is based on the user ID.
 The strategy guarantees that the same user gets the same experience every time across devices.
 It also assures that a user which is among the first 10% will also be among the first 20% of the users.
 That way, we ensure the users get the same experience, even if we gradually increase the number of users exposed to a particular feature.
 To achieve this, we hash the user ID and normalize the hash value to a number between 1 and 100 with a simple modulo operator.

 ![hash_and_normalise](assets/hash_and_normalise.png)